Lawyers To Help You

 Jay began working with Ascher & Denton in 2018.
 Equipped with his Bachelor of Arts degree from the Evergreen State College, emphasizing writing as his area of study.
 Jay quickly grew to appreciate the impact his writing could have in this daunting field of law.

 Jay has a passion for writing and television and often spends his free time writing about television.
 He also enjoys reading, baking, and spending time with his friends.

 Debbie Scally, Legal Assistant

 The first words Debbie wrote when she applied to work with Ascher & Denton were:

 "When asked 'what do you do?' my answer is always 'so many things' because what I do is step into complicated situations, where overwhelmed people are struggling to make it through their current messy situation, and I find a way forward in the chaos.
 What I do is calm people down, just by being there.
 What I do is help them to feel better, to find positive ways forward, with whatever tools are available tome, taking care of practicalities while also attending to their emotional needs."

 This is a true and good description of how Debbie approaches her work and why she finds it truly fulfilling to work with people whose families are in need of our services at Ascher & Denton.
 She has extra kinds of work with bookkeeping and billing for the office and she has been learning family law very fast with Jay's help since she started working with us in January of 2020.

 Deborah Cushman, Bookkeeping

-Deborah was an employee of Ascher & Denton from 2018 until recently, when she opened her legal bookkeeping business and now she is an independent contractor, helping us keep the books perfectly straight, which is the only way that they should be in this business.
-Although Deb is also a lawyer and sometimes does lawyer work with Ascher & Denton, her work as a bookkeeper is not performed in the capacity of lawyer, but as a bookkeeper.
+Deborah was an employee of Ascher & Denton for a few years until she opened her legal bookkeeping business and now she is an independent contractor, helping us keep the books perfectly straight - which is the only way that they should be in this business.
+Although Deb is also a lawyer and sometimes has done legal work with Ascher & Denton, her work as a bookkeeper is not performed in the capacity of a lawyer, but as a bookkeeper.